 Rick's Free Auto Repair Advice

-What causes a hissing sound from under the dash
+What causes a hissing sound when pressing the brake pedal?

-If you notice a hissing sounds from brakes while inside the passenger cabin, that’s the sign of a failing vacuum booster.
+If you notice a hissing sound when pressing the brake pedal, and the sound comes from under the dash, the problem is usually a failing vacuum booster.
 The vacuum booster uses engine vacuum to increase braking power.
 The booster uses a rubber diaphragm and a push rod.
 The rod is connected on one side to your brake pedal and the other side pushes the master cylinder piston.

 However, if the atmospheric valve leaks air, you’ll notice hissing sounds from brakes while you’re inside the cabin.
 This is a fairly easy fix.
 Remove the two bolts holding the master cylinder in place and pull it away from the vacuum booster.
 Then disconnect the push rod from the brake pedal.
 Next, remove the four bolts or retaining nuts holding the vacuum booster onto the firewall.